5 Conservation Photography Projects You Can Start Today

 Project Idea 1.
 Meet Your Neighbours

-This is a concept I just adore!
-Started in 2009 by Niall Benvie and Clay Bolt, the Meet Your Neighbours project calls all nature photographers to get to know the species living right in their own ‘hood.
+The Meet your Neighbors project calls all nature photographers to get to know the species living right in their own ‘hood.
 The objective is to use a simple field studio set up to take portraits of local species on a clean white background, in order to keep the focus on the species itself.
 This pushes your technical skills, and your naturalist skills.

 Project Idea 2.
 A Place Profile